 Generator

 Starting from a vector, that theoretically contains all features in the image, the flow goes trough several convolutional layers and at the end produces an image.
-The last layer is crowned with a tanhtanh function which maps the output into [1,1][-1, 1] interval (they say, important for stability).
+The last layer is finalised with a tanhtanh function which maps the output into [1,1][-1, 1] interval (they say, important for stability).

-Also this component is called decoder.
+This component is also called decoder.

 Generator(